Lanc0s/JulienBourgeois_P7_20122021/README.md

 Open a terminal and procces to enter into backend folder ( cd backend) Then install node_modules (npm i)
   Finally start the server ("node server" or "nodemon server" depending on your preference) Open a terminal and procces to enter into frontend folder ( cd frontend) Then install node_modules (npm i)
   Finally start the website (npm start)

+Have a lovely day!